Fortress-Blast/Fortress-Blast/README.md

 - Not all Mannpower powerups end up being replaced.
 - Powerups dropped by players do not disappear after a certain amount of time.
 - Shock Absorber sound plays twice on some clients.
-- Using Super Bounce while Super Bounce is active does not extend the time it is active, and a similar case for other powerups.